clhynfield/git-cheatsheet/README.md

 # push uncommitted changes to "stash" stack
 $ git stash

-# restores from the top of the "stash" stack
+# restore the top of the "stash" stack
 $ git stash pop
 ```